nygeog/beh_public/meetings/readme.md

 -----#####Meetings from 2014-07-02 -> 2015* 9-1 (605) 475-6700 (372835) - code 169-6028
 605 475-6700

+##2015-08-11 GIS Call

+Plan this week was:

+Robin Hood

+* to do 665 geocoding

+Driscoll Project

+* Change methods to process all GPS points with geoprocessing, then last step would be to match up to ACC data.

+They'll get back in a week or two.

+Need -

+* Rise data

+RdP

+* Holding pattern, wait for Gina
+* Epochs question for Gina we talked about last week.
+	* email about

+* Been searching for how to deal with missing data, can't find anything in the literature that shines light on how to deal with it.

+SEND ANDREW RISE TIME ESTIMATE - WORD DOC -

+EMAIL CHRIS again 2-3 days.

+Do we need the crosswalk or do we need to send them this data?

+	Andrew has signed off on data dictionary.

+* UCSD Palms
+*

 ##2015-08-04

 * SFTP - email alain and let him know that some data is up there that is not encrypted.